lloydowen8/place-heatmap-2022/README.md

 - Install Python and the dependences listed in `requirements.txt` (by using `pip install -r requirements.txt`)

-- Open the notebook in your IDE of choice and run (Plan on adding a standalone script shortly)
+- Open the notebook in your IDE of choice and run

 ## This will remain an open source project so any pull requests and suggestions are welcome